pip-services/pip-services-docs/content/en/node/commons/errors/_index.md

 They can be related to misconfiguration, network issues, or the remote service itself.

 #### [ErrorCategory](error_category)
-Defines standard error categories to application exceptions supported by PipServices toolkit.
+Defines standard error categories supported by PipServices toolkit.

 #### [ErrorDescription](error_description)
 Serializeable error description.
 It is use to pass information about errors